-The rollout of the NDIS commences in the City of Kingston from 1 April 2018.
+The rollout of the NDIS commenced in the City of Kingston on 1 April 2018.

 What is Kingston City Council going to do for me now?

 We will continue to offer you services until you transition to the NDIS.
-We will also help you transition to the NDIS by providing information and connecting you with the Brotherhood of St Laurence (BSL) Local Area Coordinator (LAC) who will support you through the process.
+We will connect you with the Brotherhood of St Laurence (BSL) Local Area Coordinator (LAC) who will support you through the process.
 If you are not eligible for the NDIS, your services will continue and there will be no changes to your current services.